 Has been a CASA Supervisor with the King County Dependency CASA Program since March 2016.
-She has a Bachelor’s Degree in Sociology from the University of Washington and a Master’s Degree in Social Work, also from the University of Washington; she is currently working on her clinical license.
+She has both a Bachelor’s Degree in Sociology and a Master’s Degree in Social Work from the University of Washington.
 Rashida has worked with children and families in a variety of settings for the past 17 years and began her work in child welfare in 2010.
 She is dedicated to the safety and well-being of our most vulnerable population and committed to supporting CASAs in their advocacy for them.
 Rashida co-leads ongoing cultural competency/disproportionality trainings and takes pride in not only having the opportunity to share that information with CASAs, but also in collaborating with them on ways we all can navigate the Dependency system while serving our families with dignity and respect.
-In her free time, Rashida enjoys spending time with family and friends.

 Has been with King County CASA program since 1997.
 She graduated from Highline Community College with an AA degree in Paralegal.
 She started with the CASA program as an Administrative Specialist and has been a paralegal with the program since 2002.
 She volunteered as a CASA and is very passionate about the work the CASA program does for abused and neglected children.
 Vickey loves photography, traveling and gardening.
 She also loves the SEAHAWKS!